Book Widgets: Everything You Need to Know

 Creating your own widget from scratch highly depends on your web programming proficiency.
 If you believe this is something difficult for you then stick to widget builders like the ones in Bookry and Book Widgets.
 If you need to create something very specific then here are some guidelines for the process.

 After your app is developed and ready, name the root index file as index.html.
-All that is left, to make the widget compatible with iBooks Author, is to add an Info.plist file.
+All that is left, to make the widget compatible with iBooks Author (discontinued in 2020), is to add an Info.plist file.
 This file defines some properties that are not mentioned elsewhere, such as the width and height of the container, and the location of the root file (index.html in our case).
 Also, if you would like to represent this widget with a certain icon as the button, the icon should be named Default.png and should sit at the root level.
 This is an example of an Info.plist file:

 <?xml version="1.0" encoding="UTF-8"?>